minsuwai/my-own-theme/README.md

 - **sidebar.php**: Contains the sidebar section of the theme, which may include widgets or additional navigation.
 - **functions.php**: This file is used to add custom functionality to the theme, such as registering menus, widgets, and enqueueing styles and scripts.
 - **style.css**: The main stylesheet for the theme.
 It also contains the theme metadata required by WordPress.
-- **screenshot.png**: A preview image of the theme, displayed in the WordPress admin panel.

 ## Explanation of Key Templates